 Pressing has become an increasingly important aspect to the modern game.
 Some of the most successful teams in the world play a high pressing game, including Liverpool, Borussia Dortmund and Bayern Munich.
 As a result, it has received great attention worldwide and is beginning to be implemented everywhere as a strategy, including with young players. … Continue reading How To Coach Pressing

 The 7v7 game arrives at the pinnacle of optimal learning for kids developing their footballing trade.
 The smaller size in field allows players to have more touches on the ball, creates more 1v1 situations and is an easy transition from 5v5 into an easy-to-understand formula for success out on the field.
-7v7 formations are by … Continue reading Best Formations for 7v7
+7v7 formations are by no means complicated and they are extraordinarily easy for players to understand, even for players that are only ages of nine and ten.
+The focus with 7v7 soccer should always be on a player development first and as such a formation should always come second.
+That being said, here are some of the best formations for 7v7 football to help you get started and encourage optimal player development within your team.

 At any level, there can sometimes be a mismatch that occurs between a player's preference for a position and their playing style.
 Don't get me wrong, as a youth coach, you should always play your players in the positions they want to play.
 Rotation is an equally important consideration.
 But sometimes there's a mismatch that … Continue reading Moulding Players into Specific Positions: A Case for Developing Confidence